Gough's Cave: Magdalenian culture and remains

 The cave contained skeletal remains of animals and of humans dated by ultra-filtration carbon dating to around the end of the Last Glacial Maximum some 14,700 years ago.
 These show cut-marks and breakage consistent with de-fleshing and eating.
 Skull fragments represent from 5 to 7 humans, including a young child of about 3 years and two adolescents.
 The brain cases appear to have been prepared as drinking cups or containers, a tradition found in other Magdalenian sites across Europe.

 The remains currently reside in the Natural History Museum in London, with a replica in the Cheddar Man and the Cannibals museum in the Gorge.

 Other human remains have also been found in the cave.

 Ancestry

-In 2022 nuclear and mitochondrial DNA from a female found in the cave was analysed.
+In 2022 nuclear and mitochondrial DNA from a female found in the cave were analysed.
 Like human remains from other Magdalenian sites, her genome shares most drift with the individuals belonging to the ~19,000–14,000-year-old Goyet Q2 genetic cluster.